Hunting for Beginners

 Almost every U.S. state requires hunters born after a certain year to complete a hunter education course before buying a license.
 These courses cover firearm and equipment safety, wildlife identification, regulations, ethics, and survival basics.
 Many states offer the coursework online with a short in-person field day.

 This is not a box to check and forget.
 The material in hunter education is genuinely useful, and the safety habits it teaches will protect you and everyone who hunts near you.
-Check your state wildlife agency’s website for course options and requirements.
+Our walkthrough on getting your license and hunter safety course covers exactly what to expect, and you can check your state wildlife agencyโs website for course options and requirements.

 Step 2: Understand Licenses, Tags, and Seasons